BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The design patterns deal with encapsulating different logics (creation, structure, behavior or else) from the rest of the system and follow the SOLID principles.
 The last one, dependency inversion, of the SOLID principles plays a central role in this configuration.
 The dependencies are redirected by the interfaces, which reduces the coupling and results in orthogonal modules.
-The traditional design is highly based on abstract base classes (or interfaces) and dynamic polymorphism.
+Hence, the traditional design is highly based on the abstract base classes (or interfaces) and dynamic polymorphism.
 Dynamic polymorphism has some performance and memory penalties due to the additional pointer to locate the virtual calls (i.e. vptr).
+The derived types of a polymorphic base class cannot be stored in a contiguous container.
+Hence, the container must store the base class pointers to the derived objects relying on the polymorphism.
+As a result, the objects of the derived types would be spreaded away in the heap memory.
+This is the **2nd reason for the low performance of dynamic polymorphism caused by the cache misses**.
-Nevertheles, it must be decorated by rule of 3/5/7 and a polymorphic copy (usually clone member function) to manage the object lifetime, assignments, etc.
+Nevertheles, it **terminates the rule of zero** due to the virtual destructor and the objects are **maintained by rule of 3/5/7 and a polymorphic copy (usually clone member function)**.
 These requirements creates lots of boilerplate code repeated all over the project.
 However, since C++99, with the lead of Stroustrup, C++ has been introducing new tools with every new standard, which allows replacing the dynamic polymorphism with static definitions (e.g. templates, sum and product types, traits, consepts, type erasure, etc).
-Currently, many design patterns can be implemented generically, maybe with some additional help from template metaprogramming.
+Currently, **many design patterns can be implemented generically, maybe with some additional help from template metaprogramming**.

 ## 2.6.
 Functional Programming (FP)
+First of all, FP has nothing to do with FOD.
+In other words, FP does not mean designing a software system by only functions.
+The name comes from the definition of a pure function in math for which the same inputs return the same output whenever its called.
+With software engineering terms, a pure function has no side effect.
+This requires working with values instead of references and introduces immutable state.
+Hence, the fundamental properties of FP are:\
 - **Immutability:** Functions keep the state unchanged, functions prefer passing by value
 - **Purity:** Approaching the functions in math, functions lacking side effects
 - **Function hierarchy:** Higher-level functions, partial functions, function composition, function lifting, currying